 - Medical Device User Fee and Modernization Act (MDUFMA)/Medical Device User Fee Amendments (MDUFA) - Focuses on performance goals intended to significantly improve the timeliness and predictability of FDA’s review of new medical devices.

-- The Prescription Drug User Fee Act (PDUFA) - Focuses on performance goals that apply to the review of original and resubmitted new prescription drug applications and efficacy and manufacturing supplements.
+- Prescription Drug User Fee Act (PDUFA) - Focuses on performance goals that apply to the review of original and resubmitted new prescription drug applications and efficacy and manufacturing supplements.
 FDA has also committed to achieve certain procedure and processing goals aimed at facilitating and assuring quality in new drug development.